 Getting confused with the lathe, chucks, gouges, and staff?
 What tool will fit your budget and space, giving you the quality finish?
 HSS or Carbide?
 How to overcome the problems on the machine and so on?

-It’s okay, been there.
-I am here to help.
+It’s okay, been there and I am here to help.

 I have designed this website to guide people through their turning journey and help them learn and choose their Machines and other tools without wasting money.